facebookarchive/caffe2/docs/installation.md

   Pycaffe2 has its own natural needs, mostly on the Python side: `numpy (>= 1.7)` and `protobuf` are needed.
 We also recommend installing the following packages: `flask`, `ipython`, `matplotlib`, `notebook`, `pydot`, `python-nvd3`, `scipy`, `tornado`, and `scikit-image`.

+### Python Versions
+  It is possible to compile and run Caffe2 with 2.7 up to 3.5 versions of Python as well as using Python environments provided by different Python distributions such as Anaconda.
+If you are on a Mac and trying this for the first time we first suggest that you try using the default version of Python before jumping to a distribution or using environments.
+This may simplify things dramatically.

-  We suggest first installing the [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution, which provides most of the necessary packages, as well as the `hdf5` library dependency.
+  [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution may be used as well, which provides most of the necessary packages, as well as the `hdf5` library dependency.

 ## Compilation